Travel Writers Wanted

 The Perks of Traveling the World as a VIP…

 “Guest of honor” is something my dad says any time he takes me (or anyone really) out to dinner.
-“Your money’s no good here, Lori.
-You and your family are my guests of honor.”
+“Your money’s no good here, Declan.
+You are my guest of honor.”